-As a travel therapy blogger, one of the most common questions I receive is “what are the pros and cons of travel therapy?”
-While travel may seem glamorous, it is definitely not all unicorns and rainbows.
+As a travel therapy content creator, one of the most common questions I receive is “what are the pros and cons of travel therapy” While travel may seem glamorous, it is definitely not all unicorns and rainbows.
 It can be a hard path to take and one that takes some consideration and planning.
-Without further ado, here are my top pros and cons of travel.
+Without further ado, here are my top pros and cons of travel therapy.

 Flexibility To Work and Take Time Off

 By far, the biggest thing that I enjoy about being a traveler is the ability to work for 3 months and then decide to take time off or take another contract.
 This flexibility has given me the chance to work 9-10 months a year, travel the world (over 20 countries and counting!) and stay connected with family across the country.
 I could have never explored the country and the world the way I have if I was working a full-time job in one place.

 As a traveler, you get to spend months in a place that other people may save up their whole lives to visit for a week.
 You can check places off of your bucket list and experience the country and cultures of the US.
 Whether it’s exploring mountains, beaches, or national parks you can explore the US like others only dream about.

 Experiencing the different cultures and subcultures across the US is also a benefit of travel.
 There are so many unique cultures to learn about.
 Each assignment may introduce you to people of different heritages, with different foods and dialects.